Carson Wentz Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 - Wentz has passed for 1,322 yards (264.4 per game) while completing 65.3% of his passes (113-for-173), with seven touchdowns and one interception.

-- The Colts, who rank 21st in the NFL in points scored, have attempted a pass 57.2% of the time while running the football 42.8% of the time.
+- The Colts have run 57.2% passing plays and 42.8% rushing plays this season.
+They rank 21st in the NFL in scoring.

-- Wentz has thrown 22 passes in the red zone this season, 37.9% of his team's red zone plays.
+- Wentz has attempted 22 of his 173 passes in the red zone, accounting for 37.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Texans.